samfitgen/trgen/docs/Road-Rolling_Road_Race-Mid_Volume.md

 **Description**:

-> Carillon +1 consists of 3 sets of 2x10-minute Criss-Cross intervals ranging
+> Carillon +2 consists of 3 sets of 2x10-minute Criss-Cross intervals ranging
 > between 88-90% FTP during the 2-minute valleys & 92-95% FTP during the
 > 30-second surges as each interval weaves back & forth across the Sweet Spot
 > power range.
 >
 > 1 minute of recovery separates the intervals & 5 minutes of recovery separate
-> the 2 sets.
+> each set.

 ## Week 3